-The 2020 edition of the Ontario Festival of Small Halls is seeking out new halls to add to its expanding circuit.
+The Ontario Festival of Small Halls is seeking out new halls to add to its expanding circuit.
 Is your volunteer-led organization interested in participating in this year’s event?
 We want to hear from you.

 Before you submit your expression of interest (by following the link below), please make sure to read the following criteria.
-Ideal venues for this year’s event will:
+Participating venues should have the following:

 - Have a seated capacity of 150 or more